genea-workshop/genea_numerical_evaluations/README.md

 ## Obtain the data

-Download the 3D coordinates of the GENEA Challenge systems at https://zenodo.org/record/4088319 .
+Download the 3D coordinates of the GENEA Challenge 2022 systems at PUT_URL_HERE .
 Create a `data` folder and put challenge system motions there as in `data/Cond_X`.

 ## Run